 Some Thoughts on Ear Training

 Most people are familiar with the concept of “playing by ear,” which refers to the ability to pick out a tune or learn a song without needing to read sheet music.
-However, it is a common misconception that being able to play by ear is an ability that only musically talented people have.
+It is a common misconception that being able to play by ear is an ability that only musically talented people have.
 I’ve heard many people say things like, “I know how to read music, but I could never play by ear…” or, “I love music but I was never talented enough to just sit down and play.”
 On the contrary, a strong musical ear is a teachable skill that anyone can learn.

 In my experience, the ability to learn music completely by ear without using sheet music is one of the best predictors of a student’s overall enjoyment and success with music.
 Learning to use one’s ears effectively unlocks tremendous creative potential.
 A trained ear is the gateway to other types of creative musical expression such as composition, songwriting, and improvisation.
 Ear training helps students learn faster, stay engaged, and remain curious about music for the rest of their lives.
 For these reasons, ear training continues to be the foundation of my teaching for students of all ages, instruments, and abilities.